luigisaetta/oci_langgraph/README.md

-# OCI LangGraph
+# LangGraph on OCI
-This repository will contain all the code for the oci_langraph package
+This repository will contain all the code for the oci_langraph package.
+A set of utility classes, with usage examples, that will simplify the creation of Enterprise-grade AI agents and workflow on OCI.

 ## Features available
 * checkpointing